Catherine22/Frontend-Development/README.md

 Cross-Origin Resource Sharing.

 -   Origin: A combination of scheme, host and port.
-E.g. "http://www.example.com" has scheme "http", port "80" and the host is "www.example.com".
+E.g. "http://www.example.com" has scheme HTTP, port "80" and the host is "www.example.com".
+Any two websites of the same origin must have an identical scheme, host and port.
--   In the previous example, if you visit the website with "https", it is a different origin.
 -   CORS enables you to fetch resources outside of your app's origin.
 -   Generally, you can load most resources from a different origin, such as images, scripts, video/audio, embeds.
 -   You CANNOT load XML and JSON from a different origin unless you permit them.